-

 Longdown Activity Farm

 Family farm with tractor rides, animal handling and play areas.
 Includes a Changing Places facility.
+This is one of my favourite places to visit with young children - there are so many hands on experiences.

 Moors Valley Country Park